 If language setting is requested, the ME shall return the currently used language.

-Timing advance is available if the ME is connected to a GERAN, E-UTRAN, NG-RAN or Satellite NG-RAN.
+Timing advance is available if the ME is connected to a GERAN, E-UTRAN, Satellite E-UTRAN, NG-RAN or Satellite NG-RAN.
 If the Timing Advance is requested, the ME shall return the timing advance value that was received from the BTS, eNodeB or gNodeB during the last active dedicated connection (e.g. for call or SMS).
-Timing advance is defined for GERAN in TS 44.018 [27] , for E-UTRAN in 3GPP TS 36.211 [66] and for NG-RAN and Satellite NG-RAN in 3GPP TS 38.211[73].
+Timing advance is defined for GERAN in TS 44.018 [27] , for E-UTRAN and Satellite E-UTRAN in 3GPP TS 36.211 [66] and for NG-RAN and Satellite NG-RAN in 3GPP TS 38.211[73].
 An ME supporting the Timing Advance feature shall be able to store the last value of timing advance.
 In addition to the timing advance value, the ME shall return its current status (i.e. ME is in idle mode or not) in order for the application to be aware of potential misinterpretation of the timing advance value.
 Caution should be taken if using the Timing Advance value for distance measurement as reflections from the external environment (buildings etc.) may affect the accuracy.

 If the access technology is requested, the ME shall return the current access technology that the ME is using.